john9francis/radiation-modeling/timeSpentPhase2.md

 - 9/26 8:19 am 1.25 hrs testing physics lists and researching different visualization
 - 9/27 3:00 pm 1 hr talking to bro Oliphant about bremsstrahlung and reading from the textbook he let me borrow
 - 9/28 8:33 am 1 hr coming up with analytical bremsstrahlung UPDATE: investigated kulenkampff's law, and got halfway through kramers
-- 9/28 10:37 pm continuing the testing of kramers law
+- 9/28 10:37 pm .75 hr continuing the testing of kramers law, confirmed accuracy for 5-10 mev... actually, that's all I need for now!!!